The local authority's legal duty to issue an EHCP

 Before you submit your SEND35A

-- You have the LA's decision letter and have noted its date
+- You have the local authority's decision letter and have noted its date

 - You have requested and received all assessment reports